Voters send message to DUP, Sinn Féin - it’s time to get powersharing back

 Arlene Foster and Nigel Dodds and other senior DUP figures must now rue not accepting former British prime minister Theresa May’s withdrawal agreement.

-All this symbolically is a punch in the solar plexus of unionism, and of the DUP in particular who through their obdurate no-compromises-allowed pro-Brexit stance will be seen as the authors of their own and unionism’s misery.
+All this symbolically is a punch in the solar plexus of unionism, and of the DUP in particular who through its obdurate no-compromises-allowed, pro-Brexit stance will be seen as the author of its own and unionism’s misery.

-She also said that unionism shouldn’t be “alarmed or frightened”, but they will be.
+She also said that unionism shouldn’t be “alarmed or frightened”, but unionists will be.

 Sinn Fein vote down

-Claire Hanna took South Belfast from the DUP’s Emma Little Pengelly by a whopping 15,400 votes.
-Sinn Fein stood aside here while the SDLP gave John Finucane a free run in North Belfast under the guise of a Remain axis.
-But even had Sinn Fein competed in South Belfast Hanna would have won by a large margin.
+Claire Hanna took South Belfast from the DUP’s Little-Pengelly by a whopping 15,400 votes.
+Sinn Féin stood aside here, while the SDLP gave John Finucane a free run in North Belfast under the guise of a Remain axis.
+But even had Sinn Féin competed in South Belfast Hanna would have won by a large margin.

 Alliance surge

 Part of the lesson here was that many middle-ground Remain unionists, despairing of the DUP and the UUP, decided to shift allegiance to Alliance.
-Unlike the four other main parties the fact that they eschewed Brexit pacts and competed in all 18 constituencies served Alliance well.
+Unlike the four other main parties the fact that Alliance eschewed Brexit pacts and competed in all 18 constituencies served it well.
 The Alliance surge seen in the local government and European elections of earlier this year continues with pace.

-While the DUP in particular was humbled it should be acknowledged that Dodds and Little Pengelly took their defeats gracefully, congratulating their nemeses, Finucane and Hanna - Little Pengelly having the generosity to embrace Claire Hanna after the South Belfast result.
+While the DUP in particular was humbled it should be acknowledged that Dodds and Little-Pengelly took their defeats gracefully, congratulating their nemeses, Finucane and Hanna - Little Pengelly having the generosity to embrace Hanna after the South Belfast result.

 Back to Stormont